 How Can I Treat or Alleviate Burning Eyes?

 If you feel a burning sensation in your eyes, talk to your eye doctor as soon as possible.
-Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton will carefully diagnose and detect the cause of your discomfort, and if you are diagnosed with Dry Eyes, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton might recommend medicated eye drops or artificial tears to alleviate the burning sensation and ensure that your eyes remain moisturized all day long.
+Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham will carefully diagnose and detect the cause of your discomfort, and if you are diagnosed with Dry Eyes, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham might recommend medicated eye drops or artificial tears to alleviate the burning sensation and ensure that your eyes remain moisturized all day long.
 In more severe cases, steroid drops may be prescribed for quick, short-term relief.